cardspop/cardspop/README.md

 - Big downloads: attach to a GitHub **Release** and link to it.
 - Images: keep in `assets/`, add `loading="lazy"` where helpful.

-## Deploy to GitHub Pages (Project Page)
+## Deploy to GitHub Pages (User Page)

+1. Create a new repository named `cardspop.github.io` (public).
-1. Push this repo to GitHub under `cardspop/html` (public) on the `main` branch.
+2. Push the site to the `main` branch of that repo.
-2. In GitHub: Settings → Pages → Build and deployment → Deploy from a branch → Branch: `main`, Folder: `/ (root)`.
+3. In GitHub: Settings → Pages → Build and deployment → Deploy from a branch → Branch: `main`, Folder: `/ (root)`.
-3. Visit `https://cardspop.github.io/html/` after a minute or two.
+4. Visit `https://cardspop.github.io/` after a minute or two.

-Optional: add a `CNAME` file with your custom subdomain (e.g., `blog.yourdomain.com`) and configure Pages to use it.
+Optional: add a `CNAME` file with your custom domain (e.g., `blog.yourdomain.com`) and configure Pages to use it.